CoryG89/coryg89.github.com/_posts/2013-06-01-photorealistic-3d-moon-demo-in-webgl-and-javascript.md

 ### Just Need A Few More Things

 After this I generated 6 randomized subtle star patterns in order to create a a starry skybox for my scene.
-I also used the NVIDIA Normal Map Filter in order to generate a normal map for the Moon map.
+I also used the [NVIDIA Normal Map Filter][nvidia] in order to generate a normal map for the Moon map.

 [![Scaled Moon Normal Map][scaled_normal]][scaled_normal]